yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 #### Vertex tangent spaces

 To represent vectors that sit at mesh faces, we consider a polar coordinate frame at each vertex.
 This frame is defined by measuring angles according to the rescaled corner angles as in `cornerScaledAngles`.
 By default, this frame is aligned such that `vertex.halfedge()` points along the $\phi=0$ $x$-axis.
 Of course, rather than using polar coordinates we can equivalently work in the corresponding Cartesian frame---tangent vectors at vertices are then expressed via $(x,y)$ `Vector2D` coordinates in this frame.
 Crucially, this basis does not require picking a vertex normal, and is well-defined even if the geometry does not have vertex positions.

+See [vertex tangent basis](#vertex-tangent-basis) to convert these tangent vectors to world coordinates (if your mesh has vertex positions).

 ![vertex tangent coordinates diagram](../../../media/vertex_tangent_coordinates.svg)